yunhao-tech/solar_wind/README.md

       - ram pressure
       - Ratio of proton and alpha number density
       - Fast magnetosonic Mach number
+Also, I added the log scale for some features (for example, the Dynamic pressure) because of their small variance.

-2. Compute and add rolling standard deviation for some features.
-Before and during the solar wind events, some parameters would have a huge fluctuation.
-For example, Plasma beta value and Magnetic filed intensity.
+2. Compute the **rolling mean and rolling standard deviation on different time scale** (2h, 5h, 10h, 15h, 20h) for some features.
+Knowing that before and during the solar wind events, some parameters would have a huge fluctuation.

 3. Post-processing: smooth the predicted probability.

-4. Choose a good classifier: `HistGradientBoostingClassifier` in sklearn.
+4. Choose a good classifier: `HistGradientBoostingClassifier` in sklearn and tune its hyperparameters, especially `l2_regularization`, `min_samples_leaf` and `max_leaf_nodes`.